jeffjose/rich-cli/README.md

 Rich-CLI may be installed as a Python package.

-ℹ️ It is reccomended to create a *virtual environment* first, to avoid any dependency conflicts.
+ℹ️ It is recommended to create a *virtual environment* first, to avoid any dependency conflicts.

 ```
 python -m pip install rich-cli